Demkku/EMG-Device/README.md

 On monday the case is printed, also project software created and completed as it is very simple.

-With the completetion of SW and receiving of the mesuring electrodes on the last minute PROJECT COMPLETED!!!
+With the completetion of SW with Aruino IDE and receiving of the mesuring electrodes on the last minute PROJECT COMPLETED!!!